Shocker (film)

-Shocker (also known as Wes Craven's Shocker) is a 1989 American black comedy slasher film written and directed by Wes Craven, and starring Michael Murphy, Peter Berg, Cami Cooper, and Mitch Pileggi.
+Shocker (also known as Wes Craven's Shocker) is a 1989 American supernatural slasher film written and directed by Wes Craven, and starring Michael Murphy, Peter Berg, Cami Cooper, and Mitch Pileggi.
 The film was released by Universal Pictures on October 27, 1989, and grossed $16.6 million.

 Plot

 A news report shows a victim being pulled away on a stretcher.
 It is revealed that a serial killer, having murdered over thirty people, is on the loose in a Los Angeles suburb.
-A television repairman with a pronounced limp, named Horace Pinker, becomes the prime suspect.
+Horace Pinker, a television repairman, is the culprit.
 When the investigating detective, Lt.
 Don Parker, gets too close, Pinker murders Parker's wife, foster daughter, and foster son.

-However, his other foster son, a college football star named Jonathan, develops a strange connection to Pinker through his dreams and leads Parker to Pinker's run-down shop.
+However, his other foster son, a college football star named Jonathan, develops a strange connection to Pinker through his dreams and leads Parker to Pinker's shop.
 In a shootout in which several officers are killed, Pinker escapes and targets Jonathan's girlfriend Alison in retribution, killing her as a "birthday present" while he is at practice.

-Another dream leads Lt.
-Parker and the police to Pinker, whom they catch in the act of a kidnapping.
-This time, just as Pinker is about to kill Jonathan, he is arrested.
+Another dream leads Parker and the police to Pinker, whom they apprehend in the act of an attempted murder.
 Pinker is quickly convicted and sentenced to die in the electric chair.

-Prior to his execution, Pinker reveals that Jonathan is, in fact, his son, and that as a boy, Jonathan had shot him in the knee while trying to stop the murder of his mother.
-But what they do not realize is that Pinker has made a deal with the Devil.
-When executed, he does not die but instead becomes pure electricity.
-He is able to possess others to continue his murderous ways.
-Some of the people who are killed are prison staff and Jonathan's friends.
+Prior to his execution, Pinker reveals that Jonathan is his son, and that as a boy, had shot him in the knee while trying to stop the murder of his mother.
+Pinker has made a deal with the devil.
+When executed, he does not die but instead becomes pure electricity, able to possess others to continue his murderous ways.

 He soon possesses Lt.
-Parker, who uses his strength to fight off Pinker, and Pinker escapes into a TV dish.
-Jonathan and his friends try to find a way to fight him.
+Parker, who uses his strength to fight off Pinker, who escapes into a TV dish.
 Jonathan's friends, including Rhino, head to the power station to disable the power.

-Jonathan, with the aid of Alison's "spirit", devises a scheme to bring Pinker back into the real world and accidentally discovers that Pinker, as with all energy sources, is bound by the laws of the real world; Jonathan uses this limitation to defeat Pinker, and traps him inside a television.
-Pinker threatens Jonathan that he will find a way out of his "prison".
-Alison's voice tells Jonathan to take care of himself, while Jonathan's neighborhood suffers a blackout, caused by his friends blowing out the power main, trapping Pinker in the television.
-Jonathan goes outside amid all his neighbors and looks up at the sky, agreeing with Alison that they are beautiful.
+Jonathan, with the aid of Alison's "spirit", devises a scheme to bring Pinker back into the real world and accidentally discovers that Pinker, as with all energy sources, is bound by the laws of the real world; Jonathan uses this limitation to defeat Pinker and traps him inside a television.
+Alison's voice tells Jonathan to take care of himself, while Jonathan's neighborhood suffers a blackout caused by his friends blowing out the power main, trapping Pinker in the television.
+Jonathan goes outside amid his neighbors and looks at the sky, agreeing with Alison that the stars are beautiful.